AlenaYashkina/AlenaYashkina/README.md

-# 👩‍💻 Alena's Portfolio
+# Alena Yashkina - AI and Machine Learning Specialist | Lighting Design | GitHub Portfolio

 ## About Me
-I am a technical specialist transitioning into the field of neural networks and machine learning.
-With a strong academic background and professional experience, I bring a unique perspective to problem-solving, automation, and AI applications.
+I am a technical specialist with a strong background in lighting design and a growing expertise in machine learning and neural networks.
+I have hands-on experience with PyTorch, TensorFlow, and Hugging Face, and I'm passionate about applying AI to creative projects such as music generation, automation, and image processing.

 ## Education
 - **Bachelor’s Degree:** Lighting Engineering, Moscow Power Engineering Institute.